zbw/zbw-digitales-archiv/README.md

 ### Usage

-First there must be a list of ppn-ids (one per row) in a file.
-A ppn (PICA production number) is a unique record identifier for bibliographic records.
+First there has to be a list of PPN IDs (one per row) in a file.
+A PPN (PICA production number) is a unique record identifier for bibliographic records in a CBS database.

-Run the script by calling the shell script with specification of the ppn file as parameter.
+Run the script by calling it with the filename as parameter.

 ```
 $ ./get.sh [filename]